gedaipek/TechHive_Global_Project/README.md

 * Reevaluate and optimize Bose SoundSport Headphones.
 As the product has never made up more than 1% of annual revenue, attempt to sell through the product by implementing bundle offers and flash sales to non-Apple ecosystem loyalty members before discontinuing.

-* Despite the general sales success of Apple products, iPhone sales have been disappointingly low (1% of revenue in 2022).
+* Despite the general sales success of Apple products, iphone sales have been disappointingly low (1% of revenue in 2022).
 Enhancing marketing efforts to previous Apple product buyers could boost sales.

 * Continue and push forward the loyalty program.
 In order to convert non-members, consider offering a one-time sign-up discount paired with increased general marketing of membership benefits and savings.
 Focus targeted and personalized ads to previous customers, and utilize past order data to increase marketing efforts when previously purchased products may need replacing.

-* While the North America is the top-performer region, contributing 51% of total revenue and 47% of total orders, continuing to prioritize this key market, consider targeted marketing campaigns and bundled offers to encourage higher-value purchases and reverse the downward trend in AOV.
+* While the North America is the top-performer region, contributing 51% of total revenue and 47% of total orders, continuing to prioritize this key market, consider targeted marketing campaigns and bundled offers to encourage higher-value purchases and reverse the downward trend in average order value.

 # Assumptions and Caveats: